 As a result of these risk assessments, we are putting in place the following measures for all our church services:

 - We will ask everyone to sanitize their hands when they enter the building.
-The wearing of a face covering is compulsory from 8 August 2020.
+The wearing of a face covering is compulsory unless someone has an exemption.

 - We will also ask everyone to maintain 2m social distancing from other households/bubbles.
 To help with this we will have a one way system in place around the main church building.

 - We will set out on pews service sheets spaced 2m apart.
 We are asking people only to sit in any pew where there is a service sheet.

 - We have decided not to have any communion services at our main Sunday service until December.

 - There will be no creche and the creche room is unavailable.
 We do however have bags of toys available for creche children.

 - There will be Sunday Club for 4-12s in the church hall.
 This will follow the government guidance for out of school activities for children.

 - There will be no refreshments – please bring your own coffee!

 - We will keep a record for 21 days of who has been at each service.
 As such, we will ask people either to leave their name and contact details or check in on the NHS App.
 If you are on the electoral roll, we will simply need to take your name.